Meet theTeam

 KAREN TAO, Ph.D.

-Karen’s clinical and research interests are guided by an overarching goal to reduce disparities in the access, service, and quality of mental health and education for historically marginalized groups.
-She is interested in the questions, “How do people negotiate conversations about difference and culture?” and “Why does multicultural competence matter?”
+Clinical and research interests are guided by an overarching goal to reduce disparities in the access, service, and quality of mental health and education for historically marginalized groups.
+“How do people negotiate conversations about difference and culture?”, “Why does multicultural competence matter?”

 MELANIE WILCOX, Ph.D.